mikelax/forgingadventures/auth0/README.md

 This Rule adds the list of Auth0 Authorization Roles the User is a memeber of and adds the array to the *id_token*.
 This array is also available in the initial callback after a call to auth0.parseHash in the `idTokenPayload` attribute (as are all attributes in the id_token).

+## Update user profile in Database

+This rule will make a POST API call to the FA application.
+It will sync the Auth0 user profile data to a local `users` database table.
+This will allow the FA db to use a user_id attribute for all foreign key references for objects to link back to a User.